 Celebrate birthdays, graduations, reunions or other events in the great outdoors!
 Picnic shelters are available to reserve April-October.
 The McCaslin Park picnic shelter is located at the east end of the park.
 The shelter can hold up to 75 people.
 It contains 8 tables.
 Flush toilets (seasonal) are in the ball field complex.
 Features close to the shelter include sand volleyball, playground, splash pad (seasonal), Bankshot basketball court, bags, chess/checker table and grill.
 So don’t forget your volleyballs, basketballs, bags for baggo, checkers or chess pieces!

 Visit our website for more details or obtain an information sheet from Fountain View or Simkus Recreation Centers.

 Hours: 11am-7pm (summer)

 A colorful splash pad keeps the kids cool.
-A foot button is pressed to turn on the water, which is dispensed from the ground, from a frog-like feature, and from tall flower-like dumping buckets.
-The splash pad is adjacent to a large dry playground, the Bankshot™ court, the large picnic shelter with permanent grill (available to rent) and the sand volleyball court.
+A foot button is pressed to turn on the water that sprays from a frog feature and from tall flower dumping buckets.
+The splash pad is adjacent to a large playground, the Bankshot™ basketball court, the large picnic shelter with permanent grill (available to rent) and the sand volleyball court.

 Bankshot™ basketball is a challenging game of making baskets by “banking” shots off of tilted or irregularly shaped backboards.
 Grab your basketball and come out to try this colorful, trick-shot course!